Steven Strogatz: The Joy Of X

-Get out a pencil and paper and your graphic calculator, because it's time for a little math review.
-And we'll warm up with some algebra, move on to imaginary numbers, quadratic formula, finish up with a bit of vector calculus and probability theory.
-No, no, just joking.
-Don't turn the radio off.
+Get out a pencil and paper and your graphic calculator because it's time for a little math review.
+And we'll warm up with some algebra, move on to imaginary numbers, then the quadratic formula, and we're going to finish up with a bit of vector calculus, how about some probability theory thrown in.
+No, no, no, I'm just joking.
+Don't turn off the radio just yet.

 STEVEN STROGATZ: Thanks very much, Ira.
 It's great to be here.

 FLATOW: It's great to have you back.
 One of the most surprising things you write in your book is that, one, the number one is actually equal to .9999999 - well, forever.
 How is that possible?

 STROGATZ: Yeah, that's a really sensitive and controversial subject.
 You know, if you look on the Web, you'll see some flame wars, people arguing back and forth about that.
 You wouldn't think that a number could provoke that kind of reaction, but it does.

 So I remember hearing about it in middle school.
 I had a friend who told me it was true.
 You know, I thought it wasn't true.
 I thought you could write as many nines as you want, and I'll write one followed by as many zeros, and then I'll subtract your number from mine, and it's going to be a lot of zeros and then a one.
 So I thought they can't possibly be the same.

 But what my friend said that convinced me was, no, they are the same because if you have infinitely many nines - you know, .999-forever - then there's no room for any number between that number and one.